priyanshrastogi/MyMusicLib/README.md

 # MyMusicCloud
-A desktop application, Your personal music library.
+A desktop application prototype, Your personal music library.